DRIVER-EU/test-bed-design/doc/trial-owners.md

 2. She briefly reads its homepage, which explains her what to do next.
 3. She opens the solution's tab and sees that *csCOP* is available for evaluation.
 4. She select *csCOP* in the menu (see Figure 12).
-5. She understands that it is difficult to test a solution without any data / scenario, so she visits the data tab and selects a fire-fighting data set situated in the South of France: *It involves a forest fire, which is rapidly spreading.
+5. She understands that it is difficult to test a solution without any data / scenario, so she visits the data tab and selects a fire-fighting data set situated in the South of France: *It involves a large-scale forest fire, which is rapidly spreading.
 Ambulances and fire trucks are deployed and driving around.
 She can also look at census data of the area and a weather report.*

 ![Test-bed composer's home page](img/test-bed-composer-home.png)